Skip to main content

 • How do you think informatics can improve health and healthcare.

-Once you are advised by the Department that you have been accepted to the Graduate Certificate Program, you will then submit an application for Admission to the University and pay the application fee.
-Do not apply for admission prior to being advised of acceptance to the Certificate program.
+Once you have been accepted to the Graduate Certificate Program, you will then submit an application for Admission to the University and pay the application fee.
+Do not apply for admission prior to being advised of acceptance to the Certificate Program.
+NOTE: If you are already a degree-seeking student at the University of Utah, you do not reapply to the University.

-• October 1 to the department and November 1 to the general University admissions office beginning for the Spring semester.
+• Spring Semester Deadlines: October 1 to the department and January 1 to the University's Office of Admissions.

 Attention All Students!